JeremyMColegrove/colegroves-algorithm-string-periodicity/README.md

 2. **Parallelization**: Unlike KMP, this algorithm can easily be ran in parallel.
 3. **Anagrammatic Periodicity**: Since this algorithm analyzes the frequency, we can tell if the string is an anagram for a repeating string i.e. if we rearranged the letters, could we make a valid periodic string?

-These unique advantages make it applicable for small IoT devices, or processing large amounts of text.
+These unique advantages make it applicable for small IoT devices, or processing large amounts of text in parallel.